acoustic-content-samples/wch-site-application/README.md

 From you cli make sure to install project dependencies by running `npm install`

+## Documentation

+See the documentation on developer works how to customize the sample website or creating your own.

 ### Changing the tenant

 You can set the tenant information, by changing the values in `src/app/Constants.ts`.